-According to ($\ref{con}$), the above conditions can be rewritten in terms of the variables in the Einstein frame.
-First, consider the area of the two-dimensional sphere $S^2$, where the relationship between the two frames is given by $\tilde{r}^2=f_R^{\prime}r^2$.
-If one assumes that $f_R^{\prime}$ is nonzero everywhere, then, as $r \to \infty$, $\tilde{r} \to \infty$.
-Therefore, the boundary conditions in the Einstein frame are
+The asymptotic flatness condition also requires that $f_R^{\prime} \to 1$ as $r \to \infty$.
+According to equation~(\ref{con}), these conditions can be reformulated in terms of the Einstein frame variables.
+Therefore, the boundary conditions in the Einstein frame are as follows